NorthwoodsSoftware/gojs-react/README.md

 #### initDiagram/initPalette/initOverview
 Specifies a function that is reponsible for initializing and returning a GoJS Diagram, Palette, or Overview.
 This is where the model and templates should be instantiated.
-Node and link data does not need to be set up here, as it will be passed in as a separate prop.
+Node and link data do not need to be set up here, as they will be passed in as separate props.

 In the case of an Overview, this is an optional property and when not provided, an Overview with default properties and centered content will be created.